realworldocaml/book/en/files-modules-and-programs.md

 [xref](#recursive-functions)), you need to define them using `let rec` rather than ordinary `let`.

 The same is true at the module level.
-By default, circular dependencies between modules are not allowed, and indeed, circular dependencies among files are never allowed.
+By default, cyclic dependencies between modules are not allowed, and indeed, cyclic dependencies among files are never allowed.
 Recursive modules are possible, but are a rare case and we won't discuss them further here.

 The simplest case of this is that a module can not directly refer to itself (although definitions within a module can refer to each other